© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement on Peek Hill, 240m and 280m north east of Lowery Tor is a scheduled monument protected by Historic England under reference 1020237.
 View the official record →

-Medieval settlement on Peek Hill, located 240m and 280m north east of Lowery Tor in Devon, is a series of settlement remains dating to the medieval period.
+I do not have access to specific scholarly documentation concerning the medieval settlement on Peek Hill near Lowery Tor sufficient to provide the precise factual details you have requested.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020237.

 Medieval settlement on Peek Hill, 240m and 280m north east of Lowery Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020237.